 SHOULD I CALL AN ATTORNEY IMMEDIATELY IF I WAS INJURED DUE TO SOMEONE’S NEGLIGENCE?

-There are certain type of claims that should leave very little doubt in your mind if you need an attorney.
+There are certain types of claims that should leave very little doubt in your mind if you need an attorney.
 The simple fact of the matter is that when facing an individual, corporations, insurance companies, or medical facilities that have deep pockets, you will need all the help you can get.
 Failure to get good, tough, experienced, legal representation could cost you thousands of dollars.
-See below for cases that require you to run not walk to a phone to call us.
+Cases that require immediate action include:

 - State of medical practices at the time of the illness or injury

 You must also prove through expert testimony that the negligence of your health care provider was a cause of injury or death.
 A doctor can be negligent but not liable if the injury or death was caused by some other factor.
 You must be capable of documenting that the negligence caused your injury or worsened your condition.
 In a case involving misdiagnosis of cancer that caused a patient’s death, for example, the healthcare provider may argue that the illness was terminal and that nothing could have been done anyway.